-Learner driver insurance – also known as provisional license car insurance – is designed to:
+Learner driver insurance – also known as provisional licence car insurance – is designed to:

-You do not need learner driver insurance if all your lessons are with a registered driving instructor, as their insurance will cover you to drive their car.
+You don’t need learner driver insurance if all your lessons are with a registered driving instructor, as their insurance will cover you to drive their car.

-However, if you have a provisional driving licence and want to get in extra driving practice in a private car, you need to take out learner driver insurance unless the owner has added you as a named driver to their policy.
+But, you’ll need car insurance if you have a provisional driving licence and want to get in extra driving practice in a private car.
+The exception is if the car owner has added you to their policy as a named driver.

-If you take out learner driver insurance, you need to change it to a different type of insurance once you pass your driving test and receive a full driving licence.
+If you take out learner driver insurance, you’ll need to change it to a different type of insurance once you pass your driving test."

 Not all learner drivers need car insurance.
 It depends on how you’re learning to drive.

-There are four ways you can learn to drive, and these determine whether you need to take out learner driver insurance.
+There are a few ways you can learn to drive, and these determine whether you need to take out learner driver insurance.

-Remember, it’s illegal to drive on public roads – or even on a deserted car park – in the UK without insurance,
+Remember, it’s illegal to drive on public roads – or even at a deserted car park – in the UK without car insurance.

 Find out more about how learner insurance works and what to do if you need cheap learner insurance.

-To get provisional driver insurance for a car, you normally need to be at least 17 years old.
+To get learner driver insurance for a car, you normally need to be at least 17 years old.
 You’ll also need a valid provisional driving licence.

-However, there is one exception: you can drive a car when you are 16 if you have the enhanced rate of the mobility component of the Personal Independent Payment (PIP), which offers support to people with long-term ill-health or disability.
+However, there’s one exception: you can drive a car when you are 16 if you have the enhanced rate of the mobility component of the Personal Independent Payment (PIP), which offers support to people with long-term ill-health or disability

-Most learner car insurance policies have a maximum value limit for the cars they’ll cover – you need to check that this will cover the cost of replacing your car.
+Most learner car insurance policies have a maximum value limit for the cars they’ll cover."

 It depends on how long you take to pass your driving test.
 You can either get short-term learner driver insurance or an annual policy.

-You’ll be able to find temporary learner insurance policies that give you learner insurance over a short-term period – from a single day to a maximum of five months, depending on the insurer
+You’ll be able to find temporary learner insurance policies that cover you for from a single day to a maximum of five months

 If you’ve already booked your driving test, make sure you’re covered up until that date if you’re driving a private car

-The best way to find cheap learner insurance is to compare learner car insurance policies.
+If you’re planning to use your own car, the best way to find cheap cover is to compare learner driver car insurance policies online.

-If you’re learning to drive in someone else’s car, you can either get your own policy or ask them – the owner – to add you to their policy as a named driver.
+If you’re planning to learn to drive in someone else’s car, you can either get your own policy or ask them – the owner – to add you to their policy as a named driver.

 Be aware that while being a named driver can be a good way to get cheap learner insurance, it will affect the other person’s premiums in the future if you have an accident while driving.

-Car insurance for new drivers can be expensive, so find out how to get the best possible deal on new drivers car insurance.
+Car insurance for new drivers can be expensive, so be prepared for your premium to rise once you can legally drive unaccompanied.
+For this reason, it’s worth finding out how to get the best possible deal on new drivers’ car insurance.

-It is illegal to drive in the UK without insurance and you could face a fixed fine, six points on your licence and your car being seized and destroyed.
+It’s illegal to drive in the UK without car insurance.
+If you do, you could face a fixed fine, six points on your driving licence and your car being seized and destroyed.

-You will need to have a UK provisional driving licence and be at least 17 years old.
-You will also need a qualified driver – aged 21 or older, with at least three years as a full licence holder – to accompany you when you drive.
+You’ll need to have a UK provisional driving licence and be at least 17 years old – unless you get, or have applied for, the mobility element of Personal Independence Payment (PIP).
+In this case, you can drive from 16.
+You’ll also need a qualified driver – aged 21 or older, with at least three years as a full licence holder – to accompany you when you drive.

 Contact your insurer to cancel your learner policy.
 They can upgrade your cover to a qualified policy; if not, you can find car insurance quotes here.